- CRM/SFA/MA

 | 3.
 Lack of Clarity in Reporting and Analysis Objectives | It is essential to clarify the objectives for implementing SFA or CRM systems and define the specific reports and analyses required based on your business goals.
 However, if these systems are implemented without clear objectives, or if the reports and analyses lack relevance to your goals, the effectiveness of their utilization will be diminished. |

 | 4.
-Lack of Reporting and Analytical Skills | To effectively utilize SFA or CRM data for reporting and analysis, proficiency in data analysis and technical knowledge of the tools are required.
-However, many organizations face a shortage of personnel with the necessary skills and expertise. |
+Lack of Reporting and Analytical Skills | Utilizing SFA or CRM data for reporting and analysis requires proficiency in data analysis and technical knowledge of the tools.
+However, many organizations face a shortage of personnel with the appropriate skills and expertise. |

 | 5.
-Lack of Continuous Improvement in Reporting and Analysis | Following the implementation of SFA or CRM systems, it is critical to provide feedback based on report and analysis results and to execute improvement measures.
-However, when actionable steps are not taken, the same issues often recur. |
+Lack of Continuous Improvement in Reporting and Analysis | After implementing SFA or CRM, it is crucial to provide feedback based on report and analysis results and to implement improvement measures.
+However, if no action is taken to drive improvements, the same issues often recur. |

 |